NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-line-chart.md

 8. Save the page and run the application.

 ### Example
-Consider an Insurance company which records the data of their client from the different country.
-The company plot the data on the line chart to get the better comparison on variations in the number of clients from the different country.
+Consider an Insurance company which records the data of their clients from different countries.
+The company plots the data on a line chart to get better comparison of variations in the number of clients from the different countries.
 For example,

 | Country | Germany | USA |
 | :------: | :------: | :------: |